 To help New Yorkers understand the recycling process, the company constructed a Recycling Education Center on the site, which opened September 2014.

 See sorting recyclables for info on how materials are separated and sorted.
 Also see the recycling facility and GoPro videos from Business Insider.

 In January 2009, DSNY and Sims Municipal Recycling of New York started their initial 23-year term agreement to process all the designated metal, glass, and plastic recyclables collected by DSNY.
-The agreement allows for the addition (in no later than five years) of 150,000 tons of commingled paper.
+The agreement allows for the addition of 150,000 tons of commingled paper.
 The agreement also contains provisions for 17-year renewal in 2032 and for a potential full term of 40 years.

 what to recycle with sanitation